-- Consider, at all times, what is in the best interests of the pupil with a child-centred approach - Contribute to, and maintain a high safeguarding ethos within the setting, with safeguarding pupils at the forefront of practice at all times - Ensure ALL children have opportunities to communicate and know that they are listened to and understood - Contribute to providing a curriculum which will equip children with the skills to keep themselves safe and develop an attitude which will enable them to enter adulthood successfully and reach their full potential - Establish effective, supportive, and positive relationships with parents, carers, pupils and other professionals - Maintain an attitude of 'it could happen here' where safeguarding is concerned - Be proactive to provide a safe and secure environment in which pupils can learn - Be prepared to identify pupils or families who may benefit from early help - Be aware of the school's individual procedures that support safeguarding, including all policies, internal reporting procedures, information and engage with training provided - Be aware of the role and identity of the DSL and deputy DSLs and seek them for advice if required - Undertake safeguarding training, including online safety training, during induction and subsequently on a regular basis (at least annually), (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring) including receiving bulletins, emails and briefings.
-Staff should undertake Prevent awareness training at least every two years - Be aware of the local early help process and understand their role in it.
+- Consider, at all times, what is in the best interests of the pupil with a child-centred approach - Contribute to, and maintain a high safeguarding ethos within the setting, with safeguarding pupils at the forefront of practice at all times - Ensure ALL children have opportunities to communicate and know that they are listened to and understood - Contribute to providing a curriculum which will equip children with the skills to keep themselves safe and develop an attitude which will enable them to enter adulthood successfully and reach their full potential - Establish effective, supportive, and positive relationships with parents, carers, pupils and other professionals - · Maintain an attitude of 'it could happen here' where safeguarding is concerned - Be proactive to provide a safe and secure environment in which pupils can learn - Be prepared to identify pupils or families who may benefit from early help - Be aware of the school's individual procedures that support safeguarding, including all policies, internal reporting procedures, information and engage with training provided - Be aware of the role and identity of the DSL and deputy DSLs and seek them for advice if required - Undertake safeguarding training, including online safety training, during induction and subsequently on a regular basis (at least annually), (which, amongst other things, includes an understanding of the expectations and responsibilities relating to filtering and monitoring) including receiving bulletins, emails and briefings.
+Staff should undertake Prevent awareness training at least every two years - Be aware of the local early help process and understand their role in it. - Be aware of, and understand, the process for making referrals to Children's Social Care, understanding that anyone can make a referral - Understand how to make a referral to CSC and/or the police immediately, if at any point there is a risk of immediate serious harm to a child - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected, in a timely manner - Maintain appropriate levels of confidentiality when dealing with individual cases - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Be aware of safeguarding issues that can put pupils at risk of harm.

-- Be aware of, and understand, the process for making referrals to Children's Social Care, understanding that anyone can make a referral - Understand how to make a referral to CSC and/or the police immediately, if at any point there is a risk of immediate serious harm to a child - Be aware of and understand the procedure to follow in the event that a child confides they are being abused, exploited or neglected, in a timely manner - Maintain appropriate levels of confidentiality when dealing with individual cases - Reassure victims that they are being taken seriously, that they will be supported, and that they will be kept safe. - Be aware of safeguarding issues that can put pupils at risk of harm. - Be aware of behaviours linked to issues such as drug-taking, alcohol misuse, deliberately missing education, sharing indecent images, extremist behaviours and other signs that pupils may be at risk of harm - Be fully aware of the importance of mental health in relation to safeguarding and that all staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Understand the process for reporting concerns over professional adults.
+- Be aware of behaviours linked to safeguarding issues such as drug-taking, alcohol misuse, deliberately missing education, sharing indecent images, extremist behaviours and other signs that pupils may be at risk of harm - Be fully aware of the importance of mental health in relation to safeguarding and that all staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Avoid victim-blaming attitudes, and challenge it in a professional way if it occurs - Understand the process for reporting concerns over staff or adult conduct or behaviours. - All staff will be aware of the indicators of abuse, neglect and exploitation and will understand that children can be at risk of harm both inside and outside of the school and home, and online.
+Staff will be aware that pupils can be affected by seeing, hearing or experiencing the effects of abuse.